itenfay/DYFStoreKit/README.md

 ## Transaction persistence

-`DYFStoreKit` provides two optional reference implementations for storing transactions in the Keychain(`DYFStoreKeychainPersistence`) or in `NSUserDefaults`(`DYFStoreUserDefaultsPersistence`).
+`DYFStoreKit` provides the reference implementations for storing transactions in `NSUserDefaults`(`DYFStoreUserDefaultsPersistence`).

 When the client crashes during the payment process, it is particularly important to store transaction information.
-When storekit notifies the uncompleted payment again, it takes the data directly from keychain and performs the receipt verification until the transaction is completed.
+When storekit notifies the uncompleted payment again, it takes the data directly from file and performs the receipt verification until the transaction is completed.

 ### Store transaction